Courses are listed alphabetically by faculty last name.

 African Americans in Sport

-The purpose of this course is to introduce the student to the historical development of the African American sport experience.
 The course will critically analyze research on physical differences, racial stereotyping, identity development, social influences and how they impact ethnic participation patterns in particular sports.

 Professor Mary Kay Hemenway